sashisoni01/DATA_3402/README.md

 ### Future Work

+* I will use Standard Deviation technique to guess the price in future.
 * I want to work more on the categorical variable and make it more easier to use for machine learning.
 * Model Selectors and cross validation.
 *  Future studies could further research the features used for the model to confirm which features tend to have the highest correlation with the price.